 - Buy a section and find a group builder – you source the land, then find a group builder with existing plans.
 After choosing a plan, the group builder constructs your house.

 - Buy a house and land package from a group builder – a turnkey solution for a new house.
 You choose from available vacant sections, then select an existing plan that suits the land.

 - A bigger first home grant

-If you meet the requirements for a Kāinga Ora First Home Grant and your new home won’t exceed the house price caps for your area, you will qualify for a bigger grant.
-For existing homes the grant is $5,000; for new-builds it’s $10,000.
-Eligibility is per person, so if you’re building with a spouse or partner your grant could be $20,000.
+If you meet the requirements for a Kāinga Ora First Home Grant and your new home won’t exceed the house price caps for your area, you could qualify for a bigger grant.
+For existing homes the grant is up to $5,000; for new-builds it’s up to $10,000.
+Eligibility is per person, so if you’re building with a spouse or partner your grant could be as high as $20,000.
 Check out kaingaora.govt.nz for details.